IvoNet/M4Baker/README.md

 * Successfully completed projects will show up green.
 * A stopped process can be removed from the queue by using the (x) in the entry.

-Projects can be saved to files called *.ivo (for now) and reopened through the app or recent history.
+Projects can be saved to files called *.m4baker and reopened through the app or recent history.
 I want to associate the files to the app but don't know how yet.

 ## Download release